Outdoor games and game exercises for teaching the elements of volleyball in the dhow. Outdoor games with volleyball elements Exercise “Find me”

 Exercise “Show the ball to a friend”

-1-2 Rotate the torso to one side.
+1-2 Turn your torso to one side.

 2-3 I.p.

-Also on the other side.
+Also in the other direction.

-Note: "save stable position.
+Note: “Save stable position.
 Don't drop the ball."

-Exercise "Let's play with a ball"
+Exercise "Let's play with the ball"

-I.p.: sitting on the floor, legs apart, ball in lowered hands.
+IP: sitting on the floor, legs apart, ball in lowered hands.

-1-2 Tilt to the right leg.
-Get the ball to your toes.
+1-2Tilt towards the right leg.
+Reach the ball to your toes.

 3-4 I.p.

-Also on the left leg.
+Also to the left leg.

 Repeat 2 times for each leg.
 The pace is moderate.

-Direction "It's good to straighten up."
+Instruction: “It’s good to straighten up.”

 Exercise “The ball is resting”